 The UT Health San Antonio SCC program is a member of the TRISAT multi-institutional education consortium , consisting of the three major San Antonio critical care programs: UT Health San Antonio Surgical Critical Care, UT Health San Antonio Anesthesia Critical Care, and San Antonio Military Medical Center (SAMMC) Surgical Critical Care.
 This affords our UT Health San Antonio SCC Fellows unique educational opportunities, including exposure to anesthesia critical care faculty as well as clinical rotations at military installations managing critically-ill military and combat casualties.

-Clinical sites include University Hospital (Surgical Trauma ICU), Audie Murphy VA Hospital (Ultrasound, Surgical ICU), SAMMC (Surgical ICU, Trauma ICU), and the US Army Institute of Surgical Research (Burns).
+Clinical sites include University Hospital (Surgical Trauma ICU), Audie Murphy VA Hospital (Ultrasound, Surgical ICU), SAMMC (Surgical ICU, Trauma ICU), US Army Institute of Surgical Research (Burns), and Methodist Hospital (Cardiovascular ICU).

 The UT Health San Antonio SCC program also offers a strong didactic experience through its multi-institutional weekly webcast lecture series that is currently viewed on a routine basis by institutions across the country, and a comprehensive Reading Compendium, which consists of over 120 articles, organized into 12 SCC topics.